-The citizens of Koppel - New Galilee are slightly better educated than the national average of 21.84% for all cities and towns, with 21.89% of adults in Koppel - New Galilee having a bachelor's degree or advanced degree.
+The education level of Koppel - New Galilee citizens is a little higher than the average for US cities and towns: 21.89% of adults in Koppel - New Galilee have at least a bachelor's degree.

 The per capita income in Koppel - New Galilee in 2022 was $32,326, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $129,304 for a family of four.
 However, Koppel - New Galilee contains both very wealthy and poor people as well.